larscwallin/jepub3/README.md

 A JavaScript dialect for IDPF EPUB3 OPF/OCF

-	This document is a purposed structure for JSON EPUB It is created and maintained by Lars C Wallin (@larscwallin)
+	This document is a purposed structure for JS based EPUB It is created and maintained by Lars C Wallin (@larscwallin)

 	The document is based on examples from https://code.google.com/p/epub-samples/